weidmueller/uc-addon/USER_GUIDE.md

 ## File based app installation

-You can install the app offline via files beside the installation of an app via a docker registry.
+You can install the app offline via files, in addition to installation of an app via a docker registry.

-For that, you have to use the `uc-aom-packager` in combination with the `pull` command and the `--extract=false` option.
+The offline installation, requires you to use the `uc-aom-packager` in combination with the `pull` command and the `--extract=false` option.
 Both are used to store the app on your local filesystem.
 Example:

 ```sh